davidsebesta1/LuaLabPlugin/Docs/Events.md

 ```

 <br><br>
-## Available Events
+## Event Availability
-These are the events that are currently available in format EventName - Objects that are inside of args param<br>
+Most of the standard NWAPI events are supported.
+Rows with strikethrough are not supported or partially supported *(some arguments will have nil value)*.<br> Data are in format: EventName - Objects that are inside of args param<br>
 `PlayerJoined` - `Player` <br>
 `PlayerLeft` - `Player` <br>
 `PlayerDying` - `Player` `Attacker` `DamageHandler` <br>